- Home

 Not having a child

-If fertility treatment is not successful, you may come to accept that you won’t have a child.
+If you have not been able to preserve your fertility, or even if you have, you may come to accept that you won’t have a child, or more children.
 You might feel like you ran out of time, money or energy to keep trying to have a child.

 Not being able to have a child after cancer treatment may cause a range of emotions, including: